dfgHiatus/hiatusMenu/README.md

 PLANNED FEATURES:
 - Map hierarchy of Menu to Github, for ease of access and customization
-- Create menu installer for Head-And-Hands Avatars
+- Create Menu installer for Head-And-Hands Avatars
+- Add grab-ability and scale-ability to individual sub-menus
+- Add "presets" options - the ability to toggle entire sets of clothing, etc with one button press